ucgmsim/nzgmdb/wiki/Parse-Geonet.md

 ## 🔗 Related Steps

 - **Previous**: [Fetching-Site-Table](Fetching-site-table.md) - Fetches and processes site metadata from GeoNet
+- **Next**: [Waveform-Extraction](Waveform-Extraction.md) - Extracts waveform data from GeoNet for selected events and stations
-- **Next**: [Add Tectonic Domain](Add-Tectonic-Domain.md) - Assigns tectonic domain numbers to sites based on spatial intersection as well as tectonic type classification and relocations for some earthquakes
+- **Related**: [Add Tectonic Domain](Add-Tectonic-Domain.md) - Assigns tectonic domain numbers to sites based on spatial intersection as well as tectonic type classification and relocations for some earthquakes